WJC3310/Cyclistic-Bike-Usage-Analysis/README.md

 # Cyclistic-Bike-Usage-Analysis

+## Business case Overview
+This project was developed as part of my early data analytics portfolio to demonstrate how data can drive strategic decisions in real-world contexts.
+Using historical trip data from Cyclistic, a bike-share company in Chicago, I conducted an end-to-end analysis to uncover key behavioral differences between casual and annual riders.
+The goal: provide actionable insights to support marketing strategies that increase annual memberships.

 ## Overview
 This project analyzes historical bike-share usage data for Cyclistic, a fictional bike-share company in Chicago.
 The goal is to uncover actionable insights that will inform the company’s marketing strategy to convert more casual riders into annual members.